How to prepare for a disaster

 - Supplies of medication (or minimally, a list of medications with dosages)

 - Incontinence products

-- Extra identification items for the person, such as an ID bracelet and clothing tags
+- Extra identification items for the person with dementia, such as an ID bracelet and clothing tags

 - Copies of legal documents, such as a power of attorney